mauriziocescon/myws/README.md

 capabilities.
 The four `mf_x` applications are built as angular elements and each one has its own router which is kept in sync with the host one (url level).

-The host dynamically loads each `mf_x` bundle based on the navigation (or other conditions for `mf4`).
+The bundle of each `mf_x` is dynamically loaded based on the navigation (or other conditions for `mf4`).
+In particular:

+- the bundle is loaded,
+- a WC is defined,
-In particular: it loads the bundle, defines a WC, creates an instance of such component and appends it.
+- an instance of such component is created and appended to the DOM.

 The host also receives notifications from any `mf` and performs `navigateByUrl`.
 Once such operation is done, it notifies every `mf` on screen about the url change and each